luizbgomide/sovereign/equipment.md

 ## Weapons

 Each of the weapons on the following chart has a listed damage it inflicts on a successful hit, an amount of [Shock](/rules#shock) inflicted on a miss to targets with an [AC](#armor-class) equal or less than that given, and a particular attribute relevant to the weapon’s use.
 That attribute’s [modifier](/rules#attribute-modifiers) is applied to all hit rolls, damage rolls, and Shock inflicted by the weapon.
-If more than one attribute is listed, the wielder can use whichever one is better.
+If more than one attribute is listed, the wielder uses whichever is better.

 Ranged weapons have both short and long ranges listed in feet.
 Attacking a target within short range is done at no penalty, while hitting a target at long range is done with a -2 penalty to the hit roll.
 Ranged weapons cannot be used while an enemy is locked in melee with the wielder.